jjzieve/cartogratree-backbone/README.md

 [Slickgrid](https://github.com/mleibman/SlickGrid/wiki) for better or worse (mostly because of it's "out of the box" lazy loading capabilities)

 #### Styling
 I highly recommend re-doing all my terrible css with a pre-processor such as [LESS](http://lesscss.org/) or [SASS](http://sass-lang.com/).
 This was the most hacky part of the project, I'm truly sorry (I will hopefully never touch css again) and if I left any inline styling in index.php, or "! important" tags in the main stylesheet; please email me angry threats.
-Alas, /css/style.css is the main stylesheet but the libraries also have corresponding sylesheets (e.g. slickgrid -> slick.grid.css + example-bootstrap.css)
+Alas, /css/style.css is the main stylesheet, and the libraries also have corresponding sylesheets (e.g. slickgrid -> slick.grid.css + example-bootstrap.css)

 #### Models & Collections
 <!-- update with tree_node -->